 Patients in the bicarbonate group were more likely to develop edema and worsened hypertension requiring intensification of therapy, although this difference was not statistically significant.
 Other concerns about this trial include its open-label design, lack of a placebo control, and small number of events.
 In addition, the effect size (an 87 percent reduction in the relative risk for ESRD) is considerably larger than the true effects of most rigorously studied interventions.
 As an example, treating hypertensive patients with antihypertensive medications reduces the relative risk of cardiovascular events by only 20 to 40 percent .
 Provided that bicarbonate therapy does not substantially increase the rate of uncontrolled hypertension nor impair compliance with other therapies in patients with CKD, there seems to be little downside to its use while awaiting additional data to confirm the clinical benefit.

-A second trial randomly assigned 120 patients without metabolic acidosis who had mild CKD (mean estimated glomerular filtration rate [eGFR], 75 mL/min/1.73 m2) and an albumin-to-creatinine ratio >300 mg/g to sodium bicarbonate, sodium chloride (each at 0.5 meq/kg per day), or to matching placebo .
+Two trials by the same investigators demonstrated a benefit from alkali therapy in patients with mild CKD who did not have metabolic acidosis (serum bicarbonate 22 to 24 meq/L).
+The first trial randomly assigned 120 patients with a mean estimated glomerular filtration rate (eGFR) of 75 mL/min/1.73 m2 and an albumin-to-creatinine ratio >300 mg/g to sodium bicarbonate, sodium chloride (each at 0.5 meq/kg per day), or to matching placebo .
 At five years, the annual rate of decline in eGFR was slightly but significantly smaller in the sodium bicarbonate group (-1.5 min/min/1.73 m2) as compared with the sodium chloride and placebo groups (-2.0 and -2.1 mL/min/1.73 m2, respectively).
-This study, which enrolled patients with early stage CKD, suggests that alkali therapy may help prevent the potentially harmful features associated with the kidney's adaptive response to a decreased number of functioning nephrons and therefore a decreased ability to excrete the daily acid load.
+The second trial randomly assigned 108 patients with stage 3 CKD (eGFR 30 to 59 mL/min/1.73 m2) to usual care or to alkali therapy achieved with sodium bicarbonate supplements or base-producing fruits and vegetables.
+At three years, eGFR decreased less in the high alkali group .
+These studies, which enrolled patients with early CKD, suggest that alkali therapy may help to prevent the potentially harmful features associated with the kidney's adaptive response to a decreased number of functioning nephrons and therefore a decreased ability to excrete the daily acid load.
 (See 'Potential mechanisms for progression of CKD' above.)

-Prevention of bone buffering — Bone buffering of some of the excess hydrogen ions is associated with the release of calcium and phosphate from bone [11,69,75].
+Prevention of bone buffering — Bone buffering of some of the excess hydrogen ions is associated with the release of calcium and phosphate from bone [11,75,82].
 Hypocalciuria is one of the earliest findings in renal failure; therefore, calcium released from bone is probably lost in stool.
-Preventing this change may minimize the degree of negative calcium balance and prevent or delay the progression both of osteopenia and of hyperparathyroid bone disease [11,76-78].
-(See "Overview of chronic kidney disease-metabolic bone disease (CKD-MBD)".)
+Preventing this change may minimize the degree of negative calcium balance and prevent or delay the progression both of osteopenia and of hyperparathyroid bone disease [11,83-85].
+(See "Overview of chronic kidney disease-mineral and bone disorder (CKD-MBD)".)

 A study of 21 patients on maintenance hemodialysis suggests that correction of metabolic acidosis improves metabolic bone disease.
 Patients were randomly assigned to therapy with a standard bath or a bicarbonate-supplemented bath .
 The predialysis plasma bicarbonate concentrations were 15.6 and 24 meq/L, respectively.
 At 18 months, osteoid and osteoblastic surfaces and the plasma PTH level increased in the control group but were unchanged in patients in whom the acidosis was corrected.
 A similar benefit in terms of improved PTH control with bicarbonate therapy was observed in a randomized trial of patients with mild to moderate CKD .